Susquehanna County, Pennsylvania: Natural gas

-Since unconventional drilling for natural gas began in 2008, some say the economy has improved.
+Since unconventional drilling for natural gas began in 2008.
 According to the U.S. Bureau of Labor Statistics, the unemployment rate in Susquehanna County was 6.1 percent in January 2008.
 It has since fluctuated between a high of 11.1 percent and a low of 3.1 percent.
 As of January 2018, the unemployment rate was 5.7 percent.
 After decades of population growth since the 1950s, the population in Susquehanna County has since begun to decline, concurrent with the expansion of natural gas drilling and accompanying infrastructure.
 Between 2010 and 2016, there was an estimated population decline of 5.8 percent.
 As of 2011, there were 1,079 active natural gas wells in the county which had collectively been issued 795 notices of violations by the Department of Environmental Protection of Pennsylvania.

 Tourism

 Susquehanna County's natural environment, skiing, and small villages make it a growing tourist destination.